Skip To Content

 1. Choose a certificate when prompted and click OK.

-2. Enter your four-digit PIN when prompted and click OK.
+2. Provide your four-digit personal identification number (PIN) when prompted and click OK.

 5. To make the new portal connection the active portal, right-click the URL and click Set As Active Portal.

-If your portal uses built-in accounts, sign in to your portal.
-If you use Integrated Windows Authorization (IWA), you are signed in automatically.
-If you use client certificate authentication, you are already signed in because you specified your certificate and PIN when adding the portal to ArcGIS Pro.
+If your ArcGIS Enterprise organization uses built-in accounts, sign in to your portal.
+If the organization use Integrated Windows Authentication (IWA), you are signed in automatically.
+If the organization uses client certificate authentication, you are already signed in because you specified your certificate and PIN when adding the portal to ArcGIS Pro.

 1. Right-click the active portal's URL and click Sign in.